Arunistic/Fake-Form-Detection-Extension/README.md

 ### Overview

 Fake Form Detection is a Chrome browser extension developed as a course project to detect and alert users when they attempt to submit credentials on suspicious login forms.
-The extension specifically targets phishing attempts that mimic platforms like Instagram, Gmail, and Facebook.
-It uses real-time DOM analysis and form heuristics to identify potentially dangerous forms.

 Fake Form Detection provides **real-time protection against phishing and credential theft**.
 It analyzes every webpage's forms, user interactions, and network requests to detect suspicious behavior such as: